edcrewe/django-csvimport/README.txt

 The import can also be run as a custom command, ie manage.py csvimport filename for possible use via cronjob etc.

+For CSV files import where their schema is unknown, and there is no existing model to import to, there is another command, csvinspect, to generate the model code from the CSV file, guessing data types from the data using https://messytables.readthedocs.org - to use this command please pip install messytables.

 The core import code was based on http://djangosnippets.org/snippets/633/ by Jonathan Holst.
 It adds character encoding handling, model field and column autodetection, admin interface,